Edenbridge Figure of 8 walk

 - Carry on in the same direction across another meadow.
 On the far side go over a stile and across a plank footbridge into a field.
 Continue in much the same direction, gradually approaching the left-hand side of this long narrow field.
 Go through a wide gap in the trees on the far side and continue near the left-hand edge of the next field.

 - Go through a gap in the next line of trees, passing the buildings of Cernes Farm off to the left.
 At the end of the hedge on your left veer left at a three-way footpath signpost, towards a metal kissing gate.
-Go through this and up to another footpath signpost by a farm track, where you leave the VGW (which turns right).
+Go through this and up to a new footpath signpost by a farm track.

 - Leave the VGW and follow the Eden Valley Walk (EVW) from its starting point here, initially heading north-east across meadows and through Gabriel's Fishery.
 Continue along the riverbank, cutting across another part of the farm airstrip and eventually going back across Kent Brook into the recreation ground.

-- Although there is nothing here to indicate it, this signpost is the starting point of the Eden Valley Walk?
-(EVW).
-Go straight across the farm track and continue along the left-hand edge of a field (with no clear path) to the next corner.
-Go over a stile in the hedge and bear left, following a faint grassy path heading NE across a large field.
+- The new signpost (installed in May 2021) confirms that this is the starting point of the Eden Valley Walk?
+(EVW) to Tonbridge, with the VGW turning off to the right.
+Go straight across the farm track and continue along the left-hand edge of a field.
+In the corner go over a stile in the hedge and bear left, following a faint grassy path heading NE across a large field.

 - On the far side go over a stile beside a wooden fieldgate into Gabriel's Fishery?.
 Follow a broad straight track through this mixed area of scrubland, wet woodland and fishing lakes, joining an unsurfaced roadway along the way.
 After going through a wooden gate keep ahead across a field used by campers, where the roadway veers right towards a parking area.